Plan your visit to Marsden Moor

 How much does it cost to visit Marsden Moor?

 Marsden Moor is open countryside and is completely free to visit.
 Parking is free too.
-Our information room is currently closed due to the coronavirus, so we have no indoor space to visit.
+Our information room is currently closed, so we have no indoor space to visit.

 Where should I walk on Marsden Moor?